waylyrics/waylyrics/README.md

 Current approach my seems dirty:

 1. get the likely actived player when waylyrics starts
-2. keep track with half intertal of lyric update's
+2. keep track with 10s interval and 100ms refresh for lyrics
-3. use the first result of `search_song` and sync lyric until pause/next happens.
+3. use the first result of `search_song` and sync lyric on track switch, pause following the track

 ## Alternatives